bedita/tus/README.md

-# BEdita/Tus plugin for CakePHP
+# Tus plugin for BEdita

 This plugin enable BEdita API to use [tus](https://tus.io/) protocol to upload files and create associated BEdita media object types.